Free guided meditations on the UCHealth app, My Health Connection

 Free guided meditation, now built into the UCHealth app, has proven health benefits.
 Getty Images.

-The initial fruits of UCHealth’s collaboration with Muse went live on Feb.
-15. Livi, the app’s virtual assistant, is the vehicle.
+The initial fruits of UCHealth’s collaboration with Muse went live back in 2023.
+Livi, the app’s virtual assistant, is the vehicle.
 (The mediation feature is also available through a web browser in My Health Connection – just click on Livi in the lower right-hand corner and type in “Let’s meditate” where it says “Type a message…”).

 Benefits abound with free meditation app